Abstract

 for (const chunk of chunks) {

-// Direct persistence - no overheadFor standard backend editing, a default facade orchestrates all services for maximum integrity.
-For specialised high-performance tasks, developers can build custom pipelines using only the necessary services.
+// Direct persistence - no overheadFor everyday backend editing, a default facade orchestrates all services for maximum integrity.
+For specialised high-performance tasks, developers can build custom pipelines that pull in only the services they need.

 Summary & Strategic Recommendations